Changissnz/nu_merchant_principal/README.md

 output.
 In certain subtypes of models, the lowest levels do not have the autonomy to be modified, by themselves or through sources other than a few select prescribers (i.e. the higher levels).
+The higher levels could additionally attempt to make these lower levels fixed in their qualities, or to plan for rapid replacement of lower levels at risk of severence from the layered computational model.
 For these cases, the magnitude of influence higher levels carry over lower levels is multiple times greater than one.
 The term "responsibility" is now taken to mean the bearers of effects.
-The open framework and the administration of effects related to it are not rigid without the involvement of autonomous agents with their own way of handling matters that may be outside the completely controlling grasp of the open framework or preferential usage of the open framework.
+The open framework and the administration of effects related to it are not rigidly connected without the involvement of autonomous agents, with their own way of handling matters that may be outside the completely controlling grasp of the open framework or preferential usage of the open framework.
 The open framework, as a layered computational model, must be one with roles and procedures specially prescribed, possibly modified throughout their course of use, with certain levels of uniqueness to each layer.